SolarDrew/skill-picard/README.md

       - "@nechayev:matrix.federation.org"
       - "@riker:matrix.federation.org"
   room_pl_0: false # Enable everyone to send @room notifications in matrix.
 (This enables @channel to work in both slack and matrix)
+  invite_communtiy_to_rooms: false # Invite all members of the communtiy to new rooms
 ```